node-migrator-bot/thimble/examples/documentation/client/docs/api.md

 ### Creating a thimble instance ###

-To create an instance of thimble on your server, simply run invoke the thimble function, passing in a set of options.
+By default when you require thimble, it will automatically create an instance:

-    var thimble = require('thimble'),
+    var thimble = require('thimble');
-        thim = thimble(options);

-The only option that is required is `root`.
+If you'd like to create another instance of thimble you can call the command `create`:

+    var friend = thimble.create([options]);

+You can add options by calling the thimble function.
 Here's an example:

-    var thim = thimble({
+    thimble({
-      root : "./views"
+      root : './views',
+      build : './build',
+      public : './public'
     });

-The `root` is where all your client-side views will live.
-If you use the `flatten` plugin, your assets should be in this directory as well.
+To get started you'll only need to specify the `root` property.
+However, if you're looking to eventually deploy application using thimble, it's a good idea to add the `public` and `build` directories as well.

-Additional `options` may include:
+Additional `options` you can add include:

-  * `root` : Required.
-Directory containing your views.
+  * `root` : Main client-side directory.
+Required for `development`.
+  * `public` : Where your assets will go when built.
+Required for `production`.
+  * `build` : Where your views will go when built.
+Required for `production`.
   * `env` : The current environment.
 Defaults to `development`.
   * `template` : The variable templates will be saved under.
 Defaults to `JST`.
   * `namespace` : The namespace used on the client-side.
 Defaults to `window`.